Forget by Uncertainty: Orthogonal Entropy Unlearning for Quantized Neural Networks: Methodology

 \subsection{The Overview of OEU}

 In Figure~\ref{fig1}, we present an overview of OEU, which consists of two parallel branches for processing the forget set and the retain set, followed by a gradient reconciliation module.
 Given a forget set $D_f$ and a retain set $D_r$, both are fed into the quantized model to obtain predictions.
-For the forget set, we apply entropy maximization to drive the model's predictions toward a uniform distribution, achieving genuine uncertainty rather than learning incorrect answers.
+For the forget set, we apply entropy maximization to guide predictions away from confident outputs without bias toward any particular class, providing an unbiased forgetting direction rather than learning incorrect answers.
 For the retain set, we employ the standard cross-entropy loss to maintain prediction accuracy on retained data.
 The two objectives produce the forgetting gradient $g_f$ and the retain gradient $g_r$, respectively.
 To resolve potential directional conflicts between these gradients, we introduce a gradient orthogonal projection module that projects $g_f$ onto the orthogonal complement of $g_r$, ensuring that unlearning updates do not interfere with retained knowledge.
 The projected gradients are then combined to compute the total loss for parameter update.
 In the following two subsections, we will provide a detailed introduction to the two core components of OEU.